IBM/telco-network-cloud-drivers/content/installation/lm/production/production-start.md

 ## Using a Docker Registry

-Once docker images exist in the Docker Registry, you will be able to configure the helm charts to pull the images from it when installing TNCO with `lm-helm-charts`.
+Once docker images exist in the Docker Registry, you will be able to configure the helm charts to pull the images from it when installing TNC-O with `lm-helm-charts`.

 If you skipped the build steps above and are hosting an insecure registry, see [Insecure Registry](#insecure-registry)